The Derived Deligne Conjecture: The Derived Deligne Conjecture

-Note that the maps given by \Cref{derivedmaps} and \Cref{mi1} formally look the same as their single-graded analogues in \Cref{explicit} but with an extra index that is fixed for each $M_{ij}$.
-This means that we can follow the same procedure as in \Cref{sect3} to define higher derived $A_\infty$-maps on the Hochschild complex of a derived $A_\infty$-algebra.
+We can follow a similar process as in \Cref{sec:classicaldeligne} to define higher derived $A_\infty$-maps on the Hochschild complex of a derived $A_\infty$-algebra.
 More precisely, given an operad $\OO$ with a derived multiplication and $A=S\s\OO$, we will define a derived $A_\infty$-algebra structure on $S\s\End_A$.
 We will then connect the algebraic structure on $A$ with the structure on $S\s\End_A$ through braces.
 This connection will allow us to formulate and show a new version of the Deligne conjecture.

 Let $\overline{B}_j$ be the bigraded brace map on $\s\End_{S\s\OO}$ and consider the maps

 defined as

 for $f$ of natural bidegree $(p,q)$, where $M_{i\bullet}=\sum_j M_{ij}$.
 We define